OpenMDAO/OpenMDAO/openmdao/docs/features/experimental/xdsm_visualization.rst

 .. note::

-    To get into more details, if :code:`final_setup` isn't called in the script (either directly or as a result of :code:`run_model`
+    If :code:`final_setup` isn't called in the script (either directly or as a result of :code:`run_model`
     or :code:`run_driver`) then nothing will happen.
 Also, when using the command line version, even if the script does call :code:`run_model` or :code:`run_driver`,